 Here is something quite obvious that I’m personally often forgetting when analysing all the data and studies on the Facebook news feed algorithm: No one has the same fans or friends like you personally do.
 This means that the combination of the different weighted elements will give you personally a very unique mix of how your posts and those of others will perform in your newsfeed.

 The best way I’ve found to learn more is to simply experiment lots.
 Post photos, then just text, then just a link – see which one performs the best for you.
 Of course, it’s great to follow advice, at the same time, focusing on your own experience can lead you down a path where you could potentially learn much more – especially when it comes to Facebook’s news algorithm.

-Oh and before I forget, we’ve recently launched the new Buffer for Business.
+Oh and before I forget, we’ve recently launched new social media management tools for business: the Buffer for Business plan!
 Take a look, it’s the most powerful Buffer yet to help you better manage your social media everywhere.